-Let’s look at the best ways to achieve a spin effect during a Padel game.
+Let’s look at the best ways to achieve a spin effect during a padel game.
 We’ll look at how to spin a ball coming to you without too much difficulty.
-We’ll see how the net position and ball speed affect which shot to use.
+We’ll see how the net position and ball speed affect which shot to use — and we’ll give you real drills to practice each type of spin.

 Advanced players can generate much speed while keeping the ball on their point of aim because they know how to use a spin.
 This is what keeps the ball traveling straight and free.

-Spins are important on the Padel tennis court because they let you immediately dictate where you want your ball to go.
+Spins are important on the padel court because they let you immediately dictate where you want your ball to go.

 Spins make the game more exciting because only you will know where your ball is heading.
 You can maintain control of the court, and the ball only bounces when needed.